bryangalindo/magic_square_algo/README.md

-# magicsquare
+# MagicSquare
-Algorithm that determines whether a matrix is a normal magic square.
+An algorithm that determines whether a matrix is a normal magic square.

 ## Setup
 1. Copy entire code from _Program.cs_.